SamuelArdayaLieb/OpenEDOS/README.md

 ### Autocompletion
-If you want autocompletion for the systembuilder commands to work, you can copy the script .openedos-complete.bash to your home directory (~/) and add the line
+If you want autocompletion for the systembuilder commands to work, you can copy the script OE_Scripts/.openedos-complete.bash to your home directory (~/) and add the line
 ```
 . ~/.openedos-complete.bash
 ```